Since the business side of my world is focused on entrepreneurialism and business growth, so is my new year reading list.

 by: Peter H. Diamandis and Steven Kotler

-This is the book I have chosen to help me challenge my perspective; to think outside of my box.
-With a focus on exponential technologies, wealth creation and positively impacting the lives of others, this one is a “can’t wait”!
+This is the book I have chosen to help me think outside of my box.
+With a focus on exponential technologies, wealth creation and positively impacting the lives of others, this one is a must!

 Good Profit – How Creating Value for Others Built One of the World’s Most Successful Companies